-Ukraine's Privatbank files $3 billion lawsuit against PwC subsidiaries
+Ukraine's PrivatBank files $3 billion lawsuit against PwC subsidiaries

 “This claim against PwC represents the next significant step being taken by PrivatBank to seek to recover substantial compensation for the huge losses it has suffered, the burden of which thus far has fallen in large part on the state of Ukraine,” it said.

+PwC’s Ukrainian subsidiary said later on Monday that it was aware of the legal proceedings.

+“We do not believe there is any basis for this action and we will if necessary defend our position vigorously,” the company said in a statement.

-PwC’s Ukrainian and Cypriot subsidiaries did not immediately respond to requests for comment.
+The Cypriot division did not respond to requests for comment.

 According to the central bank, over 95 percent of corporate loans extended by the lender had gone to companies linked to the former owners and their affiliates.